vitroid/GenIce/README.md

 *Under preparation*

 It is more convenient if the lattice of the semiclathrate hydrate contains molecular ions in the appropriate locations in advance.
 Here we explain the way to make the special module for semclathrates.

+## AnalIce command

+AnalIce is a variant of GenIce.
+AnalIce reads a Gromacs file and do not modify the molecular orientation or the hydrogen bond network topology.
+AnalIce is prepared to use it for structure analysis.

+For example, if you want to see the ring statistic of a given `.gro` file, use like this:

+    analice input.gro -f _ring

+If you want to replace water model from the original three-site one (described as OW, HW1, and HW2) to TIP4P-like four-site model, try

+    analice input.gro -O OW -H HW[12] -w tip4p

+All the output formats are also available for AnalIce.

 ## Output formats